CommandMC/HeroicWiki/Linux-Quick-Start-Guide.md

 2. On the left-hand side of the screen, click `Settings`
 3. On the left-hand side of the screen, click `Add games to Steam automatically`
       * <img src="https://github.com/user-attachments/assets/ef13d55d-dafa-4111-b7a1-75a360b0d408" height="300">
-4. Any newly installed Heroic games will automatically get added to Steam and appear under the "Non-Steam" tab in Game Mode.
+4. Any newly installed Heroic games will automatically get added to Steam.

 ## How to Add Heroic Games to Non-Steam Front-Ends